filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 The flag can be safely disabled, unless there is a need to encode videos using the HAP format.

-### sofalizer
-Pass the `--enable-netcdf` option to the configure script.
-Enable support for the SOFAlizer audio filter via the `libnetcdf` library, that uses head-related transfer functions (HRTFs) to create virtual loudspeakers around the user for binaural listening via headphones.

-It is safe to disable this flag, unless the `sofalizer` filter is needed.

 ### speex
 Pass the `--enable-libspeex` option to the configure script.
 Use the `libspeex` library to enable encoding and decoding audio in the Speex format - patent-free audio compression format designed for speech, which is commonly used for VoIP applications, speech recorders, FLV files, etc.